threefoldfoundation/books/content/mytwin/skills/extra/chat.md

 ![private_chat](img/chat_overview.png)

-The chat communication tools presents a simple interface to manage both individuals and group messaging.
+The chat communication tools presents a simple interface to manage individual and group messaging.
 The interface presented is very similar to mainstream messaging platforms but works in a very different way.

-Centralized messaging services always have a third party (company) involved.
+Centralized messaging service always have a third party (company) involved.
 A message would follow the following path:

 ## Chat Architecture